analogdevicesinc/ai8x-synthesis/README.md

   * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#FIFOs).
   * For streaming layers, bias values may not be added correctly in all cases.
   * The *final* streaming layer must use padding.
+  * Layers that use 1×1 kernels without padding are automatically replaced with equivalent layers that use 3×3 kernels with padding.

 * The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
   When using 1-, 2- or 4-bit weights, the capacity increases accordingly.